DavidMorton/dna/README.md

 I am not a doctor, nor a geneticist.
 There is more than a small chance that the analysis you recieve while running this codebase is wrong.
 I did my best, given the time I had to play with it, but frankly, I didn't spend a ton of time putting this together, so take it all with a grain of salt.
 Genetics is a highly complex field, and there's a reason people get PhD's in the topic.

-If you have any concern, get professional genetic counseling from a CLIA-certified laboratory.
+If you have any concerns with what the application tells you, don't be dumb.
+Get professional genetic counseling from a CLIA-certified laboratory before doing anything else.
+23andMe and Ancestry.com are not CLIA-certified, so their data isn't held to the same high standard as medical grade genetics laboratories.

 **I REPEAT: DO NOT MAKE ANY MAJOR MEDICAL DECISIONS BASED ON THIS CODE.**